JFGC97/fcc-number-guessing/README.md

 number_guess.sh - Script for a number guessing game that runs in the terminal and saves user information

-* All tasks solved in this script
+* All tasks below were solved in this script

   Create a number_guessing_game folder in the project folder for your program